blockchain-lab-um/issuer-platform-EduCTX/libs/shared/ONBOARDING.md

 did:ebsi:zdTEBXuQfgzD3SvYYacKapb
 ```

 > Request a credential to onboard.
-[Contact the Trusted Issuer](https://ec.europa.eu/digital-building-blocks/tracker/plugins/servlet/desk/portal/11/create/127) related to your use case and request a `VerifiableAuthorizationToOnboard` and provide them your DID (in our example did:ebsi:zdTEBXuQfgzD3SvYYacKapb).
+[Contact the Trusted Issuer](https://ec.europa.eu/digital-building-blocks/tracker/plugins/servlet/desk/portal/11/create/127) (we recommend selecting subject "Onboard to EBSI") related to your use case and request a `VerifiableAuthorizationToOnboard` and provide them your DID (in our example `did:ebsi:zdTEBXuQfgzD3SvYYacKapb` ).

 ### Use the script when you receive the `VerifiableAuthorizationToOnboard`